 While there are many fabulous allergy free chocolate candy makers out there, I decided to try making my own this year for Valentine's Day.
 Even though they aren't too fancy (I'll leave that to the professionals), they are super easy to make and my kids were super excited to eat them up (I guess "fancy" isn't too important to them).

-To make these, you'll need just two ingredients, semi-sweet chocolate chips (we like Enjoy Life brand because they are nut, dairy and soy free) and some type of oil.
-I used coconut oil because I like the flavor with chocolate.
+To make these, you'll need just two ingredients, semi-sweet chocolate chips and some type of oil.
+We like to use Enjoy Life mini chocolate chips (affiliate link) because they are free of dairy, eggs, soy, tree nuts, and peanuts.
+For oil, I use coconut oil because I like the flavor with chocolate.
 It comes in a jar and is solid at room temperature.
-Coconut oil, however, is technically a tree nut so do keep that in mind when you're choosing an oil.
+Coconut, however, is technically a tree nut so do keep that in mind when you're choosing an oil.
 Canola or grapeseed are other options.

-One tool that came in handy when making these was my Pampered Chef decorator.
-It made piping the chocolate into the molds very easy and kept the mess to a minimum (even for me!)
-If you don't have a decorator, don't worry.
-You can just pour the chocolate into a quart sized plastic bag, snip the corner with a scissors and pipe it into the molds that way.
+You will also need something to pipe the chocolate into the molds.
+I used my Pampered Chef Easy Accent Decorator.
+I don't sell Pampered Chef and am not an affiliate or anything, I just really like this decorator!
+It made piping the chocolate into the molds very easy and kept the mess to a minimum.
+With that said, you can definitely make do without a fancy tool.
+Just pour the chocolate into a quart sized plastic bag, snip the corner with a scissors and pipe it into the molds that way.

 You can also go freestyle and pipe the chocolate into shapes on wax paper.
 When the chocolate cools it will become firm and you can peel it off of the wax paper.
 These are a bit more delicate but make for nice decorations on top of cupcakes, etc.

 Have fun with it!